 We know the scenario: you’re swamped in work, you’re struggling to be productive enough for you to meet approaching deadlines, so you’re multitasking.
 Bad idea!
 Studies have shown that multitasking acts as a downer because employees can’t feel any sense of progress, which is absolutely fundamental to employee satisfaction.

-Refraining from doing something you like, whether it’s surfing on Facebook or watching another — “the last one, I promise” — episode of your favorite series takes some determination, admittedly.
-But it’s essential to make some compromises, especially when it comes to work.
-There are many tools that can help you put an end to your favorite distractions at work.
+Refraining from doing something you like, whether it’s surfing on Facebook or watching another — “the last one, I promise” — episode of your favourite series takes some determination, admittedly.
+It’s essential, however, to make some compromises, especially when it comes to working.
+There are many tools that can help you put an end to your favourite distractions at work.
 For instance, using site blockers, turning off notifiers, rewarding yourself with something that you like only once you’ve completed your task, etc.

 Divide your tasks into realistic to-do lists